BIDS/repro-case-studies/case-studies/arokem.md

 jobs to parallel execution on the HPC cluster.
 This module would read in a 'template' script, and then create from this template, Python script files that contained the instructions to run the fitting process with different conditions, or on different parts of the same brain.
-The creation of this module created a highly reproducible process.
-Reuse of elements of this module was very time-saving during the development of the analysis methods.
-[Answer, 200-400 words]
+The creation of this module resulted in a highly reproducible process.
+Consequently reuse of elements of this module produced benefits in time-saving during the development of the analysis methods.

 ##### General questions about reproducibility [Optional]